 Every dollar I have and don’t need is a dollar that can be used for something greater than my own indulgence.
 If The Giving Pledge accepted lowly 7-figure people like me, I’d sign on in a heartbeat.

 What I’ve been getting at, in a very roundabout way, is the truth that I hope to continue growing our wealth, even after retirement.
 How will that happen?

 It starts with a very low withdrawal rate.
 Average market returns are 3 to 4 times what we plan to draw from our retirement accounts.

 There’s also the continued earned income.
 We’re now at a point where we can donate a six-figure sum annually and still not touch the money we’ve set aside for retirement.
 I believe there is room to grow this online income, as well.

 Finally, I could always consider another career someday.
 We’ve got a decade or so until we become empty-nesters.
 Once our little birdies have flown the coop, I may be interested in doing something completely different with my time.

 Ultimately, I’d like to be in a position where losing a million dollars represents a small enough percentage of our net worth that it would be considered usual and customary to suffer such a drop.

 I know what it’s like to shrug off a loss of ten thousand dollars or a hundred thousand dollars.
 One day, I’d like to shrug off the loss of a million.

-[Post-publication update: Mission Accomplished in March of 2020! #lifegoals A bit sooner and steeper than I was hoping for, but I am riding the storm out.]
+[Update: Mission Accomplished in March of 2020! #lifegoals A bit sooner and steeper decline than I was hoping for, but I was able to ride the storm out to record highs.]